-The firm of Olberding Environmental, Inc., a Sacramento area consulting firm with recognized expertise in biological resources, prepared a Biological Resources Analysis Report for an approximately 18-acre total project site which includes the vacant 6.4+/- and 5.1 +/-acre sites that comprise the project site, as well as a 6.5 +/- acre site located directly east of the proposed project (the 6.5 +/- acre site is not a part of the proposed project).
-The report, dated February 2022, is available for review during normal business hours at the City of Rocklin Planning Department, 3970 Rocklin Road, Rocklin, CA and is incorporated into this Mitigated Negative Declaration by this reference.
-City staff has reviewed the documentation and is also aware that Olberding Environmental, Inc. has a professional reputation that makes its conclusions presumptively credible and prepared in good faith.
-Based on its review of the analysis and these other considerations, City staff accepts the conclusions in the Olberding Environmental, Inc. report, which is summarized below.
+The firm of Salix Consulting, Inc., a Sacramento area consulting firm with recognized expertise in biological resources, prepared a Biological Resources Analysis Report for the approximately 16.3-acre total project site, which included both the incorporated and unincorporated portion of the project (proposed project site).
+The report, dated June 2022 and amended June 2023, is available for review during normal business hours at the City of Rocklin Planning Division, 3970 Rocklin Road, Rocklin, CA and is incorporated into this Mitigated Negative Declaration by this reference.
+City staff has reviewed the documentation and is also aware that Salix Consulting, Inc. has a professional reputation that makes its conclusions presumptively credible and prepared in good faith.
+Based on its review of the analysis and these other considerations, City staff accepts the conclusions in the Salix Consulting, Inc. report, which is summarized below.